BeccaGu/BeccaGu/README.md

 # Remote Working Insights for Data Scientists on Upwork.com - SQL | Python | Tableau

-#### I am pleased to present 'Remote Working Insights for Data Scientists on Upwork.com👩‍💻: A Data Analysis Project,' which utilizes SQL, Python, and Tableau.
+#### I am pleased to present "Remote Working Insights for Data Scientists on Upwork.com👩‍💻: A Data Analysis Project", which utilizes SQL, Python, and Tableau.
 This project marks a significant step in my transition to a Business Analyst role.
 It combines rigorous data analysis with sophisticated visualization techniques to deliver comprehensive insights into the remote working conditions of data scientists across various countries.

 ## Outline
 - Introduction